-Administering authority means the Director of Public Works, or a designee.
+Administering authority means a City of Appleton employeethe Director of Public Works, or a designee, empowered under §62.234, Wis.
+Stats., to administer this ordinance.

 Agricultural facilities and practices has the meaning in §281.16(1), Wis.
 Stats.

 Average annual rainfall means a calendar year of precipitation, excluding snow, which is considered typical.
 An average annual rainfall for Green Bay, 1969 (March 29 - November 25) is applicable for the City of Appleton.